 Read on for some of the best quotes and video highlights of the day.

 Melanie Richards, Chair of the KPMG Foundation and Deputy Chair of KPMG started the day by talking about the power of collaboration, and the impact a group of committed organisations can have when pursuing a common goal.

-Our Founder & CEO Tom Ravenscroft started the day talking about the rapid growth of the Partnership since its launch just a year ago - 520+ schools, 130+ employers and 50+ skills-building organisations are now using the Skills Builder approach.
+Our Founder & CEO Tom Ravenscroft then reflected on the rapid growth of the Partnership since its launch just a year ago - 520+ schools, 130+ employers and 50+ skills-building organisations are now using the Skills Builder approach.